aneoconsulting/ArmoniK.Contrib.Plugin.SimpleAmqp/README.md

 git clone https://github.com/aneoconsulting/ArmoniK.Core.git.
 ```

+Next, check [the documentation](https://github.com/aneoconsulting/armonik.core) to make sure you have all the requirements needed to deploy Core.

 Then you will need to change two variables in order to use the images you built with your plugin, not default images:

 ```shell